Are you interested in breast augmentation surgery? We address your most common questions

+Over 7.5 million women have breast implants!
 Women seek augmentation for a number of reasons.
-While some hope to improve their breast shape and size, others want to restore their silhouette to their pre-pregnancy appearance.
-For many women, their ideal breast was when they were breast feeding.
+While some hope to improve their breast shape and size, others want to restore their silhouette to their pre pregnancy appearance.
+For many women, their ideal breast was prior to having children or when they were breast feeding.
 Others were born with naturally small breasts and would like to feel more confident in daily life.
 No matter what your reasons, cosmetic procedures can be personalized to meet your unique goals.
 For example, breast augmentation will correct the size of the breasts, but not necessarily any sagging.
 This is where other procedures such as a breast lift (mastopexy) or breast reduction may come into play.
 During your consultation, we will determine which procedures will help you get your desired results.

 2. How should I prepare for breast surgery?

 Once we determine you are a candidate for breast augmentation or another surgery, your physician will offer several ways to prepare for the procedure.
 Avoiding smoking and aspirin up to and after surgery.
 You should also inform our team about any medications you may be taking.
 Since you will need to rest after breast surgery, many of our patients arrange for help with household chores, meal preparation, and childcare during that time.
 Ask about our rapid recovery program to minimize your downtime.

 Some patients come to our clinic with concerns about the safety of silicone breast implants.
 No medical device has every received more attention to optimize their safety.
 They are cleared by the FDA for augmentation.
 We exclusively use the Sientra silicone gel implant which is the only 5 th generation implant on the market.
 Plastic surgeons have been using breast implants safely and effectively for decades, and countless improvements have been made during that time.